Markus Persson: Activities after leaving Mojang

+At the beginning of 2025 Persson decided to create a spiritual successor to Minecraft, referred to as "Minecraft 2", in response to the results of a poll on Twitter.
+However, after speaking to his team, he shortly went against this in favour of developing the other choice on his Twitter poll, a roguelike titled Levers and Chests.

 Games

 Minecraft

 Persson's most popular creation is the survival sandbox game Minecraft, which was first publicly available on 17 May 2009 and fully released on 18 November 2011.
 Persson left his job as a game developer to work on Minecraft full-time until completion.
 In early 2011, Mojang AB sold the one millionth copy of the game, several months later their second, and several more their third.
 Mojang hired several new staff members for the Minecraft team, while Persson passed the lead developer role to Jens Bergensten.
 He stopped working on Minecraft after a deal with Microsoft to sell Mojang for $2.5 billion.
 This brought his net worth to US$1.5 billion.

 Caller's Bane

 Persson and Jakob Porsér came up with the idea for Scrolls including elements from board games and collectible card games.
 Persson noted that he will not be actively involved in development of the game and that Porsér will be developing it.
-Persson revealed on his tumblr blog on 5 August 2011 that he was being sued by a Swedish law firm representing Bethesda Softworks over the trademarked name of Scrolls, claiming that it conflicted with their The Elder Scrolls series of games.
-On 17 August 2011, Persson challenged Bethesda to a Quake 3 tournament to decide the outcome of the naming dispute.
-On 27 September 2011, Persson confirmed that the lawsuit was going to court.
+Persson revealed on his Tumblr blog on 5 August 2011 that he was being sued by a Swedish law firm representing Bethesda Softworks over the trademarked name of Scrolls, claiming that it conflicted with their The Elder Scrolls series of games.
+On 17 August 2011 Persson challenged Bethesda to a Quake 3 tournament to decide the outcome of the naming dispute.
+On 27 September 2011 Persson confirmed that the lawsuit was going to court.
 ZeniMax Media, owner of Bethesda Softworks, announced the lawsuit's settlement in March 2012.
 The settlement allowed Mojang to continue using the Scrolls trademark.
+In 2018, Scrolls was made available free of charge and renamed to Caller's Bane.